Meetings & Events

 - Natalie Monro, Communications Coordinator, City of Bellingham, WateReuse PNW Board VP

 - Haley Falconer, Environmental Division Senior Manager, City of Boise

 - Jared Kinnear, Reuse Program Manager, Clean Water Services

 Meetings of the Board of Trustees

 All members are invited to participate in meetings of the Board of Trustees.
-Meetings are held on the third Wednesday of each month via conference call.
+Meetings are held on the third Tuesday of each month via conference call.

 Pacific Northwest WateReuse utilizes GoogleGroups to manage distribution lists and meeting invitations.
 Please contact Matt Shroll (firstname.lastname@example.org).